 These are not the fully fledged properly tailored distributions but rather targeted technology demos that can happen to be useful either (the release manager's current laptop is installed using one of those -- did I mention these are installable LiveCDs?).

-Please note that regular images are built using the unstable development repository (think debian testing) so if you want to install ALT Linux really do consider images which are built and updated using stable branches:
+Please note that regular images are built using the unstable development repository (think debian testing) so if you want to install ALT really do consider images which are built and updated using stable branches:

 NB: if an image looks broken check the hash against MD5SUM/SHA1SUM files.
 This can happen if your download manager gets the file in chunks or has to resume the interrupted download and the "latest" symlink changes during that (which should not happen more than once a day).
 The images under snapshots/ directory aren't symlinks but are the files themselves so if this is an issue you might want to choose and download one of those.
 The other way to fix a corrupted download is to use rsync against nightly.altlinux.org::nightly prefix.

 If you encounter any problems with a current image it might make sense to look whether the "a bit more official" tested one behaves better (thank you for still dropping us a note that the latest isn't greatest in your particular case).

-The images are autobuilt weekly (on Wednesdays) but we can release updated ones manually as often as daily.
+The images are autobuilt weekly (on Wednesdays, Moscow time) but we can release updated ones manually as often as daily.

-Direct links to download the latest ISO images; NB: these lead to fairly large files themselves, use current/tested links above if you'd like to browse things!
+NB: these lead to fairly large files themselves (see estimation); see the tested/ directory if you'd like to browse things.